 Mechanism of Support

-The PD/PI will be solely responsible for planning, directing, and executing the proposed research training program.
+This FOA will use the NIH Research Education Grant (R25) award mechanism.
+The Project Director/Principal Investigator (PD/PI) will be solely responsible for planning, directing, and executing the proposed project.

 2. Funds Available

-Because the nature and scope of the proposed research training programs will vary from application to application, it is anticipated that the size and duration of each award will also vary.
-Although the financial plan of NIDCR provides support for this program, the total amount awarded and the number of awards will depend upon the number, quality, duration, and costs of the applications received.
-An applicant may request a project period of up to five years, with direct costs not to exceed $800,000 per year.
+Because the nature and scope of the proposed research education program will vary from application to application, it is anticipated that the size and duration of each award will also vary.
+Although the financial plans of the National Cancer Institute provide support for this program, awards pursuant to this funding opportunity are contingent upon the availability of funds and the submission of a sufficient number of meritorious applications.

 The following organizations/institutions are eligible to apply:

 Foreign institutions are not eligible to apply in response to this FOA.